develishvineeth/cahtterbot/README.md

 https://github.com/gunthercox/ChatterBot

 # IMPORTANT DETAILS ABOUT FILES:
-1.the application is embedded in the virtualenv named
+1.the application is embedded in the virtualenv named env
-# env

 2.the folder can be opened in vscode

+3. app.py is the main executable

+4.templates folder contain html websites

+5. static folder contains css/images/Styles